mikesprague/lucee5-heroku/README.md

 You should now have Lucee up and running at <http://localhost:5000>.
 Start adding your code.

 To deploy your site to Heroku you need to setup a free Heroku account, install the Heroku toolbelt (Suggested reading: [Getting Started with Java on Heroku](https://devcenter.heroku.com/articles/getting-started-with-java)).
-Then..
+Then...

 ```bash
 $ heroku apps:create [NAME]